microbit-playground/microbit-playground.github.io/content/about.md

 ### Python micro:bit Resources

 * [mu Editor][1] - A code editor for Python on the micro:bit.
 This is used to write code for the micro:bit.
-* [Micro:bit muPython API][2] - Developer-friend API docs for MicroPython for the micro:bit.zz
+* [Micro:bit MicroPython API][2] - Developer-friend API docs for MicroPython for the micro:bit.zz

 ### Awesome Collections of micro:bit Code